 We then took Lucia for a tour around the temple.
 We have been there many times.
 It is the largest Buddhist temple in the southern hemisphere.
 I have photographed the temple before and the images are included in this gallery.
 The weather was brilliant today.
 Deep blue sky airbrushed with wondrous cirrus clouds.

 How did I create this post?
 The photographs were taken with a Nikon D-70, uploaded to the MacBook with USB 2.0 card reader and processed with Adobe Photoshop Elements 3.0.
 I resized each image to a width of 400 pixels and a resolution of 72dpi.
 I adjusted the levels for some of the images to highlight the light and shade.
 Sometimes digital images seem a little ‘flat’ and playing with the levels can alleviate that lack of ‘depth’.
 These processes are debscribed in a guide, step by step.
-Available in word or pdf format.
+Available inĀ pdf format.
 Download the images referred to in the guide from this page.

 Watershed ~ a critical point that marks a division or a change of course; a turning point; a period of time that marks a turning point in a course of action.